SolidFuel/Arp/README.md

 ## License/Copyright

-Starp - Stable Random Arpeggiator Plugin Copyright (C) 2023 Mark Hollomon This program is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+solidArp - Stable Random Arpeggiator Plugin Copyright (C) 2023 Solid Fuel

+This program is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but